Bluedot-Innovation/documentation/docs/Point SDK/Android/Gradle 8.md

 ```

 :::note
-These rules are already included as consumer ProGuard rules in the upcoming Bluedot SDK 16.x release.
+These rules are already included as consumer ProGuard rules in the upcoming Rezolve Point SDK 16.x release.
 Therefore, if you update to SDK v16.x in the future, these changes do not need to be made explicitly from the app side.
 :::